 1. Schedule Time for Physical Activity

 Exercise is a natural and effective way to minimize stress in your life.
-Physical activity, especially aerobic exercises like swimming, cycling, swimming, or kickboxing, can help release tension in your body, improve your sleep, build your self-esteem, promote healthy breathing, and focus your mind on something other than your stress.
-Exercise has a positive effect on your body’s oxygen levels and blogs flow.
+Physical activity, especially aerobic exercises like swimming, cycling, or kickboxing, can help release tension in your body, improve your sleep, build your self-esteem, promote healthy breathing, and focus your mind on something other than your stress.
+Exercise has a positive effect on your body’s oxygen levels and blood flow.
 It also stimulates the production of endorphins, which naturally lift your mood and make you feel euphoric.
 Not to mention the many benefits regular exercise has on your physical health.

 However, stress and a tight schedule can make finding the time and motivation to exercise difficult.
 By the end of the school day, you might feel so spent from the day’s activities and high-stress levels that the idea of working out seems impossible.
 And if you’re balancing a full school schedule and a job (not to mention spending time with family, friends, and pets which take up an important portion of your day) you might not know how to fit in a workout.